 \section{Corollaries}

-While the main focus on our work on the combinatorial properties of metrically homogeneous graphs, let us briefly discuss the corollaries of our results on the automorphism group of the \Fraisse{} limits.
-Many of those results can now be considered folklore and this section is not meant to be exhaustive.
-We refer reader to a recent survey~\cite{NVT14} and thesis~\cite{Siniora2} which discuss many of the topics in a greater detail.
+While the main focus of our work is on the combinatorial properties of metrically homogeneous graphs, let us briefly discuss the corollaries of our results for the automorphism group of the \Fraisse{} limits.
+This section is not meant to be exhaustive and we refer the reader to a recent survey~\cite{NVT14} and thesis~\cite{Siniora2} which discuss many of the topics in a greater detail.